2nd Hand News Theatre. Including Gemma Wray (MA Acting for Screen) and Jack Westgate (BA (Hons) Acting 2017)

 Charming new sketch group seek friendly audience for their Edinburgh debut.
 Looking to share one hour of passion followed by a lifetime of mutual appreciation.
 25 cleverly crafted sketches in 55 minutes from an ensemble with chemistry that would impress your old A-Level teacher.
 What do you want from comedy?
 Just These, Please (the best things in suits since you got with Alan from accounts at the Christmas party).

-Shedload Theatre, with performance from Davey Nicholas Green (MA Acting 2017)
+Shedload Theatre, with performance from Davey Lias (MA Acting 2017)

 Underbelly, Cowgate (Venue 61), Aug 2-12, 14-26 @12:10